 February 2011 and March 2011.
 The United States economy and the financial markets continued to recover.
-During the quarter ended December 2010, revenues and headcount increased 29% and 14%, respectively, when compared to the prior quarter ended September 30, 2010.
+During the quarter ended December 31, 2010, revenues and headcount increased 29% and 14%, respectively, from September 30, 2010 to December 31, 2010.
 Our board of directors commenced the search for a new Chief Executive Officer and we added two independent board members to our board of directors.
 We performed a contemporaneous valuation of our common stock and determined the fair value to be \$2.20 per share as of February 4, 2011.
 The valuation continued to reflect a 35% probability of an IPO, 30% probability of a strategic merger, 30% probability of remaining a private company, and 5% probability of dissolution.
 Based on the valuation and the factors described herein, our board of directors granted stock options with an exercise price of \$2.20 per share in February and March 2011.
 The valuation used a risk-adjusted discount rate of 32.5% and a non-marketability discount of 20%.